jaanga/jaanga.github.io/gestification-r2/readme.md

 -->

-The Leap Motion device is a wonderful, natural addition to the user exoerience of computers.
+The [Leap Motion]( http://leapmotion.com ) device is a wonderful, natural addition to the user experience of computers.
-Many excellent apps are available for the device and the set of tool to build ne apps gets more powerful and more sophisticated with each release.
+Many excellent apps are available for the device and the set of tool to build new apps gets more powerful and more sophisticated with each release.

+On the other hand:

-Having a 'look-see' at the code takes quite a while.
+* Having a 'look-see' at the code takes quite a while.
 It can take days to get going.
-Because the code is highly sophisticated and built for full-stack developers, access by less skilled coders is less easy.
+* Because the code is highly sophisticated and built for full-stack developers, access by less skilled coders is less easy.
-Bashing out a quick demo turns out taking more time than you want because the developer tools are feature rich and the feature gods must be satiated before you code. ;-)
+* Bashing out a quick demo turns out taking more time than you want because the developer tools are feature rich and the feature gods must be satiated before you code. ;-)

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->